-Don't allow the turbine to run without being connected to the batteryFailing to do so will result in the turbine freewheeling causing premature wear and tear and unnatural blade noise.
+Don't allow the turbine to run without being connected to the battery Failing to do so will result in the turbine freewheeling causing premature wear and tear and unnatural blade noise.
+Failing to do so will invalidate your warranty.